Tracey Lindberg: Reconciliation

-Reconciliation (2016)

-Much of Lindberg's academic work deals with the multi-layered issue of reconciliation for Indigenous communities with Canada.
-In 2016, Lindberg delivered a speech called (W)rec(k)-onciliation: Indigenous Lands and Peoples' Respect, Reciprocity and Relationships.
-It was presented at Vancouver Island University's second annual event for Pre-Confederation Treaties and Reconciliation.
-Her approach to reconciliation focuses on a complex process with many factors involved, rather than a linear process.
-Lindberg incorporates reconciliation through her work in the community and through her written work, both literary and fictional.
-Douglas White, who is a Director of the Centre for Pre-Confederation Treaties and Reconciliation, admires Lindberg's perspective on reconciliation.

-In 2017, Lindberg appeared at The Indigenous Writers' Gathering, which facilitates reconciliation between Indigenous and non-Indigenous people through the sharing of Indigenous literature.
-It was part of the IndigenousReads Campaign and encompassed discussions with many accomplished Indigenous authors who shared their perspectives on overcoming adversity and building resistance.
+Much of Lindberg's academic work deals with the issue of reconciliation for Indigenous communities with Canada.
+In 2017, Lindberg appeared at the Indigenous Writers' Gathering, which facilitates reconciliation between Indigenous and non-Indigenous people through the sharing of Indigenous literature.
+It was part of the IndigenousReads campaign and encompassed discussions with many Indigenous authors who shared their perspectives on overcoming adversity and building resistance.

+Literary work

+Lindberg's literary works demonstrate the importance of Indigenous tradition, resiliency, and narratives to empower marginalized populations.
+Lindberg's written work includes essays and dissertations on Indigenous governance, Indigenous feminism, and traditional Indigenous education.
+She received a Governor General's Academic Gold Medal in 2007.
+She is the co-author of the 2012 academic text Discovering Indigenous Lands: The Doctrine of Discovery in the English Colonies with Larissa Behrendt, Robert J. Miller, and Jacinta Ruru.

 Activism

-Lindberg's social and political activism in Indigenous law, governance, education, reconciliation, and with Indigenous women, has awarded her the position as an Associate Professor in the Centre for World Indigenous Knowledge and Research.
+Lindberg's social and political activism in Indigenous law, governance, education, and reconciliation, particularly with Indigenous women, got her the position as an associate professor in the Centre for World Indigenous Knowledge and Research.

 In 2018, she spoke at the first Indigenous-led summit that focused on building solutions and promoting healing from the effects of the Indian Act.
-The summit, determiNATION: Moving Beyond the Indian Act brought together Elders, spiritual leaders, Indigenous youth, scholars, and the Minister of Crown-Indigenous Relations to speak to issues impacting Indigenous communities.
+The summit, determiNATION: Moving Beyond the Indian Act brought together Indigenous Elders, spiritual leaders, youth, scholars, and the Minister of Crown–Indigenous Relations to speak to issues impacting Indigenous communities.

 Lindberg has given presentations on the strength of survivors of abuse that also come up in her book Birdie.
 She advocates for the narratives of Indigenous peoples to be recognized, especially for Indigenous women and their cultural identities.
-Her work includes advocating on behalf of Indigenous youth, where she focuses on empowerment and teaching the importance of Indigenous language and story telling.
+Her work includes advocating on behalf of Indigenous youth, where she focuses on empowerment and teaching the importance of Indigenous language and storytelling.

 Lindberg's political activism focuses on the complexities of reconciliation for Indigenous people.
-In 2017, her lecture at Vancouver Island University's Indigenous Speaker Series was called (W)rec(k)-onciliation, to show the prevalence of institutionalized racism and how there is still work to be done in order to advance the reconciliation of Indigenous people with Canada.
+In 2017, Lindberg delivered a speech called (W)rec(k)-onciliation: Indigenous Lands and Peoples' Respect, Reciprocity and Relationships.
+It was presented at Vancouver Island University's second annual event for Pre-Confederation Treaties and Reconciliation.
+Her approach to reconciliation focuses on a complex process with many factors involved, rather than a linear process.

 Indigenous women's legal advocacy

 Lindberg advocates for Indigenous women, due to the fact that many narratives about Indigenous women have been used to impair their agency, knowledge, and present them in destructive ways.
-She targets this issue by writing counter-narratives, in order reclaim the socio-cultural stories in regard to Indigenous women's history, which can be seen in her work.
-Lindberg's Indigenous Women's Legal Advocacy provides an anti-colonial approach to legal assistance and provides proper representation for Indigenous women.
+She targets this issue by writing counter-narratives to reclaim socio-cultural stories in regard to Indigenous women's history.
+Lindberg's legal advocacy for Indigenous women provides an anti-colonial approach to legal assistance and proper representation.